VasavatLim/CVDL_G11/CVDL_Bsc-main/labs/01_image_classification/README.md

 ## Task I: Understand the Provided Python Scripts (1P)
 Your first task is to analyze the provided Python scripts to understand how the initial model works.
-Focus on the following key aspects:
+Focus on the following key aspects: test

 1. **Network Architecture**
    - Identify and describe the layers of the neural network.